AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 Potential customers have no responsibilities to the project, but their requirements are one of the most important factors to be considered in the process of designing the mobile insect processing plant.

-## 3. Resources, Risks and Contingencies
+## 3. Resources Risks and Contingencies

 Large amounts of heat, pressure and liquid are involved in the rendering process.
 While better manageable in a factory setting, with infrastructural ventilation and cooling, doing the same processes in a small scale space will require thorough understanding of the thermodynamic systems taking place.
 This is of course to minimize the resources needed to complete the project, the possible risks faced,  and allows accurate understanding of the contingencies needed to prevent them.